adtrace/adtrace_sdk_unity/README.md

 **We support deeplinking on iOS and Android platforms.**

 If you are using AdTrace tracker URLs with deeplinking enabled, it is possible to receive information about the deeplink URL and its content.
 Users may interact with the URL regardless of whether they have your app installed on their device (standard deeplinking) or not (deferred deeplinking).

-With standard deeplinking, the Android platform lets you receive deeplink content; however, Android does not automatically support deferred deeplinking.
-To access deferred deeplink content, you can use the AdTrace SDK.

-Set up deeplink handling in your app on a **native level** within your generated Xcode project (for iOS) and Android Studio / Eclipse project (for Android).

 ### <a id="dl-standard"></a>Standard deeplinking

+Standard deeplinking is scenario in which click on a specific link opens your app which is already installed on user's device.

+As of AdTrace SDK v2, [limited support](#why-limited-support) for deeplinking setup is bundled into iOS and Android post-build processes so that you don't need to jump to native Xcode and Android Studio projects and add that support manually.

+**Important:** In case you already had deeplinking set up in your app to support AdTrace reattribution via deeplinks, you don't necessarily need to perform steps described in implementation chapters below for iOS and Android platforms.
+In case you had deeplinking support added to your apps and would like to switch to more convenient approach which AdTrace SDK v2 (or later version) is offering, then please make sure to:

+- **For iOS platform:** Remove calls to `[AdTrace appWillOpenUrl:url];` method inside of your app's `AppDelegate` callbacks methods.
+This part will be automatically done if enabled in inspector menu of AdTrace SDK v2 or later.
+- **For Android platform:** Remove calls to `AdTrace.appWillOpenUrl(url);` method inside of your app's default `Activity` class methods only if you are using `UNITY_2019_2_OR_NEWER` version.
+This part will be automatically done if enabled in inspector menu of AdTrace SDK v2 or later.
+If you are using lower Unity version, then make sure to leave native deeplinking support in your Android app project.

-Information about standard deeplinks cannot be delivered to you in Unity C# code.
-Once you enable your app to handle deeplinking, you’ll get information about the deeplink on a native level.
-For more information, here’s how to enable deeplinking for [Android](#dl-app-android) and [iOS](#dl-app-ios) apps.
+For more information, check how to enable deeplinking for [iOS](#dl-app-ios) and [Android](#dl-app-android) apps.

+### <a id="dl-app-ios"></a>Deeplink handling in iOS apps

+In order to set up deeplinking support for iOS platform, make sure to perform the following steps:

+- **For scheme based links:** In the inspector, fill in `iOS URL Identifier` text field (this should usually be your iOS bundle ID) and inside of the `iOS URL Schemes` section, add all the schemes which you want your iOS app to handle. **Note:** Pay attention to tooltip which says that when you are entering schemes in the list, you should write them without `://` part at the end.
+- **For universal links:** In the inspector, make sure to add each associated domain which your app handles into the `iOS Universal Links Domains` list. **Note:** Pay attention to tooltip which says that when you are entering universal links associated domains, you should write them without `applinks:` part in front of the domain (also without `https://`).

+What iOS post-build process will perform under the hood will be swizzling of some of your app's default `AppDelegate` methods in order to intercept the link which has opened the app and then forward the call further up the hierarchy to your app's default `AppDelegate` callback method implementation.
+This implementation intercepts the links only to let AdTrace SDK know about them and SDK will perform everything which is needed to potentially reattribute your users via deeplinking.
+SDK does not offer any way of forwarding of deeplinks into Unity layer to be picked up in some custom callback method.
+If you would like to see information about deeplink captured inside of the Unity layer in your app, make sure to check [Application.deepLinkActivated](https://docs.unity3d.com/ScriptReference/Application-deepLinkActivated.html) method offered by Unity.
+Be aware that this method is available only as of `UNITY_2019_2_OR_NEWER`.
+If you would want to obtain information about iOS deeplink in earlier versions of Unity, you would need to implement this mechanism on your own.

+### <a id="dl-app-android"></a>Deeplink handling in Android apps

+In order to set up deeplinking support for Android platform, make sure to add all the schemes you would like your app to handle into the `Android URI Schemes` list. **Note:** Pay attention to tooltip which says that when you are entering URI schemes in the list, you should write them with `://` part at the end.

+Unlike iOS counter part, Android post-build process will not perform any injection of custom Unity `Activity` class in order to intercept deeplinks which have opened your Android app.
+Instead, AdTrace SDK internally relies on above mentioned [Application.deepLinkActivated](https://docs.unity3d.com/ScriptReference/Application-deepLinkActivated.html) method to get information about deeplink directly from Unity API.
+SDK will automatically perform everything which is needed to potentially reattribute your users via deeplinking.
+And, like already mentioned above - feel free to implement this same method in order to obtain deeplink which has opened your Android app.

+<a name="why-limited-support"></a>Above mentioned Android deeplinking support implementation is why it was said that support for deeplinking was limited - on Android platform this mechanism will work only on `UNITY_2019_2_OR_NEWER` versions of Unity.
+If you are using older version, you will need to add support for deeplinking on your own inside of your Android Studio app project.
+Information on how that should be done can be found in [official Android SDK README](https://github.com/adtrace/android_sdk#standard-deep-linking-scenario).

 ### <a id="dl-deferred"></a>Deferred deeplinking